Mersen130/Quarantine_Assistant/README.md

 ## Deployed Address: https://obscure-sands-70009.herokuapp.com/
 NOTE: Behaviour of this app is undefined if using browsers other than Chrome.
-This deployed app is not the latest version on the github, please update the heruko app.

 ## Getting Started
 ##### (follow this section if you want to run this app locally)